leonardig08/Idle-Network/README.md

 ## Credits

 - Thanks to [Pygame WIKI](http://www.pygame.org/wiki/GradientCode) for the code to generate the gradient background
-- Thanks to (Will add when itch.io returns online)
+- Thanks to (Will add when itch.io returns online) for the devices assets

 ## Contributing